elatoskinas/blog/_posts/2019-06-15-gsoc-2019-charts-core-implementation.markdown

 Looking at ChartDataBase, one thing to notice right away that there are no generic parameters here.
-The Chart and the Model object instances both use the abstract types, since in the controller, we do not really care rabout the underlying subclass type.
+The Chart and the Model object instances both use the abstract types, since in the controller, we do not really care about the underlying subclass type.

 In the constructor, note the line that creates the ChartModel.
 Essentially, following from the previous section, it can now be seen that the ChartModel will indeed be instantiated and set to the right type,